-• UALR offers a quality BSN program designed to meet your continuing education needs while enabling you to maintain employment.
+- UA Little Rock offers a quality BSN program designed to meet your continuing education needs while enabling you to maintain employment.
 Enrollment can be either full or part-time.

-• The online format of the program provides easy access for working nurses.
+- The online format of the program provides easy access for working nurses.

-• You will find faculty accessible/ available to help you throughout the program.
+- Faculty are accessible and available to help you throughout the program.

-Where is the Department of Nursing located?
+Where is the School of Nursing located?

 Do I have to take a test to be admitted to the Nursing program?

-I heard the BSN is hard, is that true?
+I heard the BSN is hard.
+Is that true?

 How many times per year do you admit a class?